 We want your visit to be as productive and enjoyable as possible.
 Please be aware that there are certain policies and guidelines to follow when visiting.
 If you will be using materials held in our secure storage, you will want to familiarize yourself with the reading room and access policies.
 We encourage first-time researchers to register online before arriving.
+Materials from the library’s collection are accessible in the library’s reading room on an appointment basis.
 We also encourage visitors from out of town to check parking options as well as attractions and events in the downtown Salt Lake City area.

 15 East North Temple Street